Associate Professor of Politics

 American Politics, Political Behavior, Political Socialization, Public Opinion, Women and Politics, Racial Attitudes, and Research Methods

 Olin-Sang American Civilization Center 205

 Jill S Greenlee

 Professor Greenlee's current scholarship investigates the relationships between major life cycle events, such as becoming a parent, and the political attitudes and behaviors of ordinary citizens.
 More broadly, she is interested in how individuals change politically as they move through the life course.
-Her forthcoming book, The Political Consequences of Motherhood (University of Michigan Press) investigates the complex relationship between motherhood and female political attitudes.
+Her book, The Political Consequences of Motherhood (University of Michigan Press) investigates the complex relationship between motherhood and female political attitudes.
 It combines a historical overview of how motherhood has been used in the American political landscape over time with individual-level analysis exploring how and when motherhood shapes the thoughts and preferences of women.

 Professor Greenlee has published work in journals such as Political Psychology, Politics and Gender, and P.S.
 Political Science and Politics.
 She teaches courses in American Politics, Women and Politics, Political Behavior, and Research Methods.